Time Dependent Rindler Hamiltonian Eigen States in Momentum Space: Basic Formalism

 Assuming that the variable $\omega$ is changing continuously, we can transform the sum over $\omega$ by integral, and then we can write down the asymptotic form of the wave function after evaluating the integral over $\omega$ within the limit $0$ to $\infty$ and is given by:

 where $C_1$ and $C_2$ are two re-defined constants to make the expression dimensionally correct.
-In fig.(3) we have plotted $\xi(\tau,q)$ for $\omega=1$ and all the constants are also set equal to unity.
+In fig.(3) we have plotted $\xi(\tau,q)$ for $\omega=1$ and as before for the sake of illustration, all the constants are also set equal to unity.
 In fig.(4) we have shown the same wave function, but in the asymptotic region.
 Whereas in fig.(5) we have plotted the asymptotic form of wave function for all possible values of $\omega$, which is assumed to be changing continuously.